 Recently I bought four peaches.
 When I cut into each one the pit had come apart and the nut inside was loose.
 I have always heard that the inside nut is poisonous so I threw the peaches away.
 Is my premise correct or could we have eaten the peaches?

 One hundred grams of moist peach seed contains 88 mg of cyanide.
-That's a fair amount and if you ate 100 grams of peach seed it could be dangerous.
-The actual pit from a peach just eaten by my wife weighs only 10 grams, however.
+That's a fair amount, and if you ate 100 grams of peach seed it could be dangerous.
+The actual pit from a peach my wife just ate weighs only 10 grams, however.
 So even if you ate the whole pit (yuck) you'd only get about 9 milligrams of cyanide in the form of amygdalin and overall this is much less poisonous.

 Amygdalin is the ingredient in laetrile which has been touted as an anti-cancer drug.
 As much as 500 mg three times a day has been administered without problem (or success, for that matter, as laetrile has pretty much been shown to be worthless).